TheSignPainter98/adjust-keys/README.md

 To change keycap profiles, you need a few things.
 (Please note that in the `profiles/kat/` folder everything is supplied for KAT-profiles keycaps.

-If a profile you want isn't in the repo, you'll need two things:
+If a profile you want isn’t in the repo, you’ll need two things:

 1. A folder containing one `obj` file for each keycap width and row combination, named as `row-width.obj`, e.g. the model `r5-1_0u.obj` would be used for a 100%-layout escape key.
 Note how the radix/decimal point in `1.0` is replaced with an underscore.
 	- If a homing bump is present, the `-homing` suffix is added, for example `r2-1.0u-homing.obj`
 	- Special keys have special names: `iso-enter.obj`, `num-plus.obj`, `num-enter.obj`, `stepped-caps.obj`
+	- The only vertices present in each of these files belong to the keycap model it holds, and the bottom of the cap is parallel to the x-y plane.
 2. A `yaml` file containing information on the location of the centre of a keycap as a fraction of a unit from the top left of the space it occupies (i.e. including margins)

 Then to point `adjustkeys` to these through the relevant for keycap models and centres file.

 ### Using custom glyphs / fonts

-To change the glyphs/images on top of the keycaps, you'll firstly need a folder full of svgs (each containing exactly one image to be applied) and a mapping from the names of the keys in your layout to the name of the file (without the svg extension) which you wish to apply to that key.
+To change the glyphs/images on top of the keycaps, you’ll firstly need a folder full of svgs (each containing exactly one image to be applied) and a mapping from the names of the keys in your layout to the name of the file (without the svg extension) which you wish to apply to that key.

 An example folder of glyphs is seen in `glyphs/red-hat-display/` which contains an svg for each legend in some keycap set design which uses the [Red Hat Display][red-hat-display] font.

-You'll need to tell `adjustkeys` where in your layout you want each legend to be placed.
+You’ll need to tell `adjustkeys` where in your layout you want each legend to be placed.
 For this you need a mapping such as that in `examples/ansi-example-map.yml`, where some of the lines are below:

 ```yaml